-The largest comprehensive four-year college in the SUNY system, Buffalo State educates over 11,000 undergraduate and graduate students each year and has an alumni population of 100,000.
+The largest comprehensive four-year college in the SUNY system, Buffalo State educates nearly 10,000 undergraduate and graduate students each year and has an alumni population of 100,000.
 The college is known for its strong community connections and a continuing commitment to providing high-quality lifelong learning opportunities.

-Each year, more than 11,000 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.
+Each year, nearly 10,000 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.

 Classes for undergraduate majors usually have between 12 and 15 students.

 Our faculty members are well known for their research and professional practice in their field.
-The Middle States Association of Colleges and Schools called Buffalo State's faculty a "major souces of excellence."
+The Middle States Association of Colleges and Schools called Buffalo State's faculty a "major source of excellence."

-48 faculty members have been awarded the SUNY Chancellor’s Award for Excellence in Teaching, and seven have been honored as SUNY Distinguished Teaching Professors
+51 faculty members have been awarded the SUNY Chancellor’s Award for Excellence in Teaching since 1973.

 Our graduates work in the fields of education, the arts, business, computer science, media, politics, and many others.